moemoe89/go-clean-arch-ratu/README.md

 * Copy `config-sample.json` to `config.json` and changes the value based on your configurations.
 * Create MySQL database for example named `simple_api` and do migration with `Goose` <https://bitbucket.org/liamstask/goose/>
 * Change database configuration on dbconf.yml like `dialect` and `dsn` for each environtment
-* Do the following command :
+* Do the following command
 ```
 $ cd $GOPATH/src/simple-go-clean-arch
 $ goose -env=development up
 ```

 ## Documetation with Swagger
-For open swagger access via browser to:
+For open swagger access via browser
 ```
 {{url}}/swagger/index.html
 ```